leandro2r/promobot/README.md

 ### Setup

-There're two files to setup your bot, depending on which docker orchestrator you will run.
+There're two files to setup your bot, based on each docker orchestrator.

 |Orchestrator|YAML|
 |:-|:-|
 Docker-compose | [docker-compose.yml](docker-compose.yml) |
 Kubernetes | [.kube/manifests/deployment.yml](.kube/manifests/deployment.yml) |

-The environment variables below are related to what you can customize in your end.
+The environment variables below are what you can customize on your end.
-If you would like to run the easiest one, you will only need to setup the `TELEGRAM_CHAT_PASSWD` and `TELEGRAM_TOKEN`.
+The only required setups are `TELEGRAM_CHAT_PASSWD` and `TELEGRAM_TOKEN`.

 ```
 DB_HOST=<mongodb-host>